-ATER SUPPLY: The City is committed to producing the highest quality drinking water from our two sources of supply: City water wells located in the Santa Maria Airport area, and State Water treated at the Polonio Pass Water Treatment Plant by Central Coast Water Authority and delivered to the City of Santa Maria via the Coastal Branch Aqueduct.
-In 2013, the City received about 62 percent of its water from the State Water Project.
+ATER SUPPLY: The City of Santa Maria ("City") is committed to producing the highest quality drinking water from our two sources of supply: City water wells located in the Santa Maria Airport area, and State Water treated at the Polonio Pass Water Treatment Plant by Central Coast Water Authority and delivered to the City of Santa Maria via the Coastal Branch Aqueduct.
+In 2014, the City received about 13 percent of its water from the State Water Project.

-WATER QUALITY: All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+WATER QUALITY: Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the U.S. Environmental Protection Agency Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the U.S. Environmental Protection Agency ("USEPA") Safe Drinking Water Hotline (1-800-426-4791).

-In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency and the California Department of Public Health (CDPH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-CDPH regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+In order to ensure that tap water is safe to drink, the USEPA and the State Water Resources Control Board (State Board) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+State Board regulations also establish limits for contaminants in bottled water that provide the same protection for public health.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons, such as persons undergoing chemotherapy, people who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.
+USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

-The City of Santa Maria routinely checks water quality-from the source right to your home.
-Please see the other side of this sheet, which summarizes test results dating from 2013, and shows that the City of Santa Maria met all State and Federal drinking water standards in 2013.
+The City routinely checks water quality from the source right to your home.
+Please see the other side of this sheet, which summarizes test results dating from 2014, and shows that the City met all State and Federal drinking water standards in 2014.

-SOURCE WATER ASSESSMENT: A drinking water source assessment for the City of Santa Maria was completed in March 2014.
+SOURCE WATER ASSESSMENT: A drinking water source assessment for the City was completed in March 2014.
 The City's water sources were considered most vulnerable to the following activities: runoff and leaching from fertilizer use, septic tanks, sewage, and erosion of natural deposits.
-You may request a summary of the assessment at the City of Santa Maria Utilities Department, 2065 E. Main Street, Santa Maria, CA 93454, or by contacting the City of Santa Maria at 805-925-0951, extension 7270.
+You may request a summary of the assessment at the City Utilities Department, 2065 East Main Street, Santa Maria, CA 93454, or by contacting the City at (805) 925-0951, extension 7270.

-WATER SYSTEM SECURITY: Multiple levels of safety are implemented to protect the City of Santa Maria's drinking water system.
+WATER SYSTEM SECURITY: Multiple levels of safety are implemented to protect the City's drinking water system.
 These measures are part of our ongoing operation, and ensure the safe treatment and delivery of water.
 Rest assured that a system is in place to protect your drinking water.